sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-luminosity-masks</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Luminosity mask channels plug-in for Gimp
+Short desc    : Luminosity mask channels plug-in for Gimp
 URL          : http://registry.gimp.org/node/28644
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : Script-Fu script generating a full set of Light, Dark, and
+Descript     : Script-Fu script generating a full set of Light, Dark, and
              : Midtone masks as channels for your image.
 ```